Introduction:

 3. Build InfoPath form.

-For each activity in workflow discussed in previous article; we need a particular form with a specific set of controls; these controls needs to be shown, hidden, disabled and enabled ( this will be achieved by using Views feature in InfoPath )
+Now, we will build the interface that will be used by users to work on this business process by submitting data, approving & rejecting. please note the following before you start: For each activity in workflow discussed in previous article; we need a particular form with a specific set of controls; these controls needs to be shown, hidden, disabled and enabled ( this will be achieved by using Views feature in InfoPath )

 As a result of the previous point, we will always load the proper view according to the current state & – sometimes – current logged in user.